FineFindus/artem/README.md

 #### Using Homebrew

 > **Warning**
-> It's no longer recommended to install `artem` via homebrew, as the tap is no longer maintained due to diffculty working with homebrew.
-IF you wihs to maintain the tap, please contact me.
+> It's no longer recommended to install `artem` via Homebrew, as the tap is no longer maintained due to difficulty working with Homebrew.
+If you wish to maintain the tap, please contact me.

 ```bash
 brew install finefindus/tap/artem